brigadecore/kashti/docs/demo.md

 npx ngh --no-silent --repo=https://INSERT_YOUR_GH_TOKEN@github.com/azure/kashti.git --name="INSERT_YOUR_GH_USERNAME" --email=INSERT_YOUR_GH_EMAIL
 ```

-Once this completes successfully, you should see the `gh-pages` branch update with the forced push and then the app will reflect the latest code at [brigadecore.github.io/kashti](https://brigadecore.github.io/kashti)
+Once this completes successfully, you should see the `gh-pages` branch update with the forced push and then the app will reflect the latest code at [brigadecore.github.io/kashti](https://brigadecore.github.io/kashti).

-ensure the prod enviornment config is set to use the demo API endpoint (`api.brigade.sh`)